Chief Digital Business Officer, Chubb

 What type of embedded insurance do you offer?

-French travellers who carry Boursorama Banque’s premium card, Ultim, can plan their trips with greater peace of mind because the card offers comprehensive travel insurance underwritten by Chubb.
+French travelers who carry Boursorama Banque’s premium card, Ultim, can plan their trips with greater peace of mind because the card offers comprehensive travel insurance underwritten by Chubb.

 The French-based online financial group created in 1995 by Société Générale, Boursorama boasts a rapidly growing business with 4.7 million clients and a goal of reaching 5.5 million by the end of the end of the year.